Context

 rāz (רָז) — "secret/mystery" (Daniel 2:18–19, 27–30)

 The Aramaic term rāz in Daniel provides the primary Old Testament background for Paul's use of mystērion.
+The Septuagint translates rāz as mystērion, establishing the linguistic connection.
 In Daniel 2, Nebuchadnezzar's dream is a rāz—a divine secret about the future course of history—that can only be revealed by "the God in heaven who reveals mysteries" (2:28).
-The Dead Sea Scrolls use rāz extensively, particularly in the phrase rāz nihyeh ("mystery of existence/what is to come"), referring to God's hidden plan for history that is disclosed to the elect community.
+Daniel tells the Babylonian king: "No wise men, enchanters, magicians, or astrologers can show to the king the mystery that the king has asked, but there is a God in heaven who reveals mysteries" (2:27-28).

 oikonomia (οἰκονομία) — "plan/administration" (Ephesians 1:9–10)

 Paul connects mystērion with oikonomia ("plan" or "administration") in Ephesians 1:9–10: God has "made known to us the mystery of his will, according to his purpose, which he set forth in Christ as a plan (oikonomia) for the fullness of time, to unite all things in him."
-The mystery is not merely information about God's plan but the plan itself—the divine economy of salvation that encompasses all of history and all of creation.
+The term oikonomia derives from oikos (house) and nomos (law), originally meaning household management.
+In Hellenistic usage it came to mean administration, stewardship, or plan.

 Application Points